Formula One regulations: Tyres

-Competitors are allowed only a limited number of tyre sets during a race event: 13 dry, 4 intermediate, 3 wet.
+Competitors are allowed only a limited number of tyre sets during a race weekend: 13 dry, 4 intermediate, 3 wet.
+However, if the race weekend includes a sprint race, only 12 sets of dry tyres are allocated.
 Each tyre must be marked with a unique identifier for tracking and scrutinising during a race event.
 During the practice sessions drivers are limited to the use of 3 sets of dry tyres, and certain sets must be returned to the supplier before the second and third sessions.
 From 2014 to 2021, if qualifying and starting the race on dry tyres, drivers who completed a lap during the third period of qualifying (the top ten) were required to start the race on the tyre set with which they recorded their fastest time during the second period.
 Any cars that qualified outside the top ten may have started the race on any remaining set of tyres.
 This rule was removed prior to the 2022 season.
 Cars must race on any 2 dry compounds during a race unless intermediate or wet tyres have been used by that car in that race.

 Prior to qualifying, wet and intermediate tyres may only be used if the track is judged wet by the race director.
 Starting the race behind the safety car due to heavy rain requires cars to be fitted with wet tyres until they make a pit stop.

 Heaters may be applied only to the outside of tyres.

+Aerodynamics

+Historically, constructors were able to build Formula One cars around the concept of ground effect.
+Following the deaths of Roland Ratzenberger and Ayrton Senna in the season, skid blocks were mandated to increase the ride height, reduce the impact of ground effect, and slow the cars down.
+However, from 2022 to 2025, ground effect was re-introduced to the Formula One regulations.
+The 2026 regulations have once again reduced the impact of ground effect, with flatter floors and an increased ride height.